 You might envision that the gum wall is just a small strip of wall next to a theater entrance.
 Think again.
-Gum spans along an alley wall for more than 50 feet.
+Gum is stuck to the walls along an alley for more than 50 feet.
 While most of the gum is within the average person’s arm reach, some can be impressively high up on the wall.

 04 of 09

 Fact #4: It did get cleaned one time (but just the once).